lakshyarao22/alexa/Windows-Quick-Start-Guide-with-Script.md

     bash startauth.sh
     ```

 5. Last and most importantly, let's run the sample app using the `startsample.bat` file.
 Note: this script is a batch file, and not a bash script.
-You can run the script either from the Windows command line, or by double-clicking the file directly.
+You can run the script either from the Windows command line, or by using the Windows File Explorer to locate the file and then double-clicking it.

 6. You can also run integration and unit tests:
-    ```
-    bash test.sh
-    ```
+    `bash test.sh`

 ## 4. Optional configurations
-1. To run the sample app manually:
+**To run the sample app manually**:
-    Open the MinGW64 shell, and run these commands:
+Open the MinGW64 shell.
+Run the following commands:
-    `CD into alexa_sdk/build/bin`
+`cd <msys64_installed_path>/alexa_sdk/build/bin`
-   `./SampleApp.exe ../Integration/AlexaClientSDKConfig.jsonDEBUG9`
+`./SampleApp.exe ../Integration/AlexaClientSDKConfig.json DEBUG9`

-2. To run the sample app using the Windows command line:
+**To run the sample app using the Windows command line**:
-    Add `<msys64_installed_path>\mingw64\bin` into the path.
+Add `<msys64_installed_path>/mingw64/bin` into the path.
 Note: For this option, use `mingw32-make.exe` instead of `make`.

-3. To build the SDK after making custom changes:
+**To build the SDK after making custom changes**:
-Open the MinGW64 shell, amd run `make` inside of the the `alexa_sdk\build` folder.
+Open the MinGW64 shell, and run `make` inside of the the `alexa_sdk/build` folder.

 ## Common Issues